callnow

 Record Employer Paid Health Insurance in QuickBooks Online

-To record employer-paid health insurance in QuickBooks Online, go to Payroll > Employees, add or modify deductions/contributions, select health insurance, enter provider details and amounts, then save.
+To check whether the payment must be correctly recorded as an expenditure transaction or not, you need to enter employer-paid health insurance in QuickBooks Online.
+For this, go to Payroll > Employees, add or modify deductions/contributions, select health insurance, enter provider details and amounts, then save.

 To set up insurance payroll items in QuickBooks Online, go to Payroll > Employees, add a deduction/contribution, select health insurance, enter the provider’s name and amount, choose premium type, and save.